 §746.307.
 What emergency or medical situations must I notify parents about?

+(a) You must notify the parent of the child immediately if there is an allegation that the child has been abused, neglected, or exploited as defined in the Texas Family Code, §261.001, while in your care.

-After you ensure the safety of the child, you must notify the parent immediately after a child: (1) Is injured and the injury requires medical attention by a health-care professional; (2) Has a sign or symptom requiring exclusion from the child-care center as specified in Subchapter R of this chapter (relating to Health Practices);
+(b) After you ensure the safety of the child, you must notify the parent of the child immediately after the child: (1) Is injured and the injury requires medical treatment by a health-care professional or hospitalization;

+(2) Shows signs or symptoms of an illness that requires hospitalization;

+;

 (3) Has been involved in any situation that placed the child at risk.
-For example, a caregiver forgetting a child in a center vehicle or not preventing a child from wandering away from the child-care center unsupervised; or
+For example, a caregiver forgetting the child in a center vehicle or not preventing the child from wandering away from the child-care center unsupervised; or

 (4) Has been involved in any situation that renders the child-care center unsafe, such as a fire, flood, or damage to the child-care center as a result of severe weather.

-(b) You must notify the parent of less serious injuries when the parent picks the child up from the child-care center.
-Less serious injuries include, but are not limited to, minor cuts, scratches, and bites from other children requiring first-aid treatment by employees.
+(c) You must notify the parent of less serious injuries when the parent picks the child up from the child-care center.
+Less serious injuries include minor cuts, scratches, and bites from other children requiring first-aid treatment by employees.

-(c) You must notify all parents of children in the child-care center in writing and within 48 hours of becoming aware that a child in your care or an employee has contracted a communicable disease deemed notifiable by the Texas Department of State Health Services as specified in 25 TAC Chapter 97, Subchapter A (relating to Control of Communicable Diseases).
+(d) You must provide written notice to the parent of each child attending the child-care center within 48 hours of becoming aware that a child in your care or an employee has contracted a communicable disease deemed notifiable by the Texas Department of State Health Services, as specified in 25 TAC Chapter 97, Subchapter A (relating to Control of Communicable Diseases).

-(d) You must provide written notice within 48 hours to the parents of all children in a group when there is an outbreak of lice or other infestation in the group.
+(e) You must provide written notice to the parent of each child in a group within 48 hours when there is an outbreak of lice or other infestation in the group.
 You must either post this notice in a prominent and publicly accessible place where parents can easily view it or send an individual note to each parent.

 Helpful Information